krzsztfwtk/LoL_AI_Runes_Recommendation/README.md

 ## Limitations

-- Predictions are statistical patterns from training data, not absolute rules
+- Recommendations are statistical patterns from training data, not absolute rules
 - Unusual probabilities (like >100%) in rare drafts reflect strong statistical signals but may also indicate data quirks
 - AI was trained to predict only what Korean Grandmaster+ players would pick.
 It does not really understand what the perks of each rune are.